jonnyboy0719/Sven-Coop-RPGMod/readme.md

 `/help` - Prints all the available commands on the console
 `/challenges` - Shows your challange progress
 `/reset` - To reset your skills
+`/rpg` - Shows the admin commands (Only works if you have admin access)
 `/fullreset` - To reset your level, skills and experience back to 0 (can't be undone!)
 `/skillsinfo` - Prints the info about the skills
 `/rpgmod or /version` - To show the version
 `/top10` - Shows the top10 players
 `/rank` - Shows your rank
 `/prestige` - If you're on max level, you will reset to level 0, but you'll gain some new cool shit.
+`/sound` - Disables or Enables the sounds (RPG Mod custom sounds only!)

 Server Commands